crosscode-nl/snowflake/README.md

 All investigated modules have zero dependencies outside the standard library, just like this module.

 A low or zero dependency count is a good thing.
 It means the module is easy to use and has a low risk of breaking because of a dependency update.
 The chance of a security issue (CVE) is lower.
+A supply chain attack is also less likely, as per example: https://nvd.nist.gov/vuln/detail/CVE-2024-3094

 ### Performance